 Vice Chancellor of the University of Buckingham has described Ghana’s Vice President, Dr Mahamudu Bawumia, as “the most distinguished alumnus ever” of the University.

 Sir Anthony Seldon, who was speaking at the graduation ceremony for the 2019 Humanities and Law

 Vice President Bawumia graduated with a First Class Honours Degree in Economics from the University of Buckingham, Britain’s first independent university, in 1987, and was invited as the Inspirational Speaker for the 2019 graduation ceremony.
-In a repeat of history, another Ghanaian student of the university, Mr. Akwasi Nyame-Baafi, graduated with First Class in Economics in the 2019 batch.
+In a repeat of history, another Ghanaian student of the university, Mr. Akwasi Nyame-Baafi, graduated with First Class

 “Your Excellency, the Vice President of Ghana … We are deeply honoured to have you today with us as our Inspirational Speaker, not the least because you are, perhaps, our most distinguished ever alumnus, and we are so so proud to have you back at your alma mater” Sir Seldon declaimed in his welcome remarks.